 The Farmers’ Almanac has had seven editors.
 Poet, astronomer, and teacher David Young, Philom., held the post for 34 years from the day he and publisher Jacob Mann first founded The Almanac Publishing Company in Morristown, New Jersey.
 Following Young’s death in 1852, a string of successors took the helm, beginning with astronomer Samuel Hart Wright.

 In addition to editing the Farmers’ Almanac, Ray also proved to be its champion promoter.
-He traveled the country going from radio to TV, including seven appearances on the Today Show, Mike Douglas, Art Linkletter House Party, David Lettermen Show, Good Morning American and many, many more.
-Art Linkletter called Ray “The most interviewed man in America,” which, in effect, increased the circulation of the Farmers’ Almanac from an 85,000 to over six million.
+He traveled the country going from radio to TV, including seven appearances on the Today Show, Mike Douglas, Art Linkletter’s House Party, The David Lettermen Show, Good Morning America, and many, many more.
+Art Linkletter called Ray Geiger “The most interviewed man in America,” which, in effect, increased the circulation of the Farmers’ Almanac from 85,000 to over six million.

 In 1994, upon completion of his 60th consecutive edition, Ray passed the editorial reins onto his son, Peter, who had been serving as Associate Editor for 15 years.
 Peter, who also serves as Executive Vice President of Geiger, hired Sandi Duncan to serve as Managing Editor with him.
 Sandi was the first woman editor in 178 years to hold an editorial position.
-Peter and Sandi Duncan continue to edit the Farmers’ Almanac in a manner that continues to make this publication a timeless, trusted, and treasured tradition.
+Peter, now Editor Emeritus and Sandi, now Editor, continue to edit the Farmers’ Almanac in a manner that continues to make this publication a timeless, trusted, and treasured tradition.

-Today there are three versions of the Farmers’ Almanac — a retail version that is sold throughout the US at supermarkets, retail outlets and bookstores, a promotional version which is sold as a cost-effective marketing vehicle, and a Canadian version which contains exclusive Canadian weather predictions, articles and more.
+Today there are three versions of the Farmers’ Almanac — a retail version that is sold throughout the U.S. at supermarkets, retail outlets and bookstores, a promotional version which is sold as a cost-effective marketing vehicle for businesses, and a Canadian version which contains exclusive Canadian weather predictions, articles, and more.